 There are two possible solutions to this problem:

 1) You may ask your tax office to divide your personal allowance between two jobs.
 Only do this if your income from each job is predictable and stable.
 You also need to review the position regularly to ensure that the split continues to be appropriate

-2) You may wait until the end of the tax year and ask HMRC for a refund, or wait for HMRC to carry out their tax year-end reconciliation of employers returns – in which case you should be sent a P800 tax calculation and a repayment in July / August after the end of the tax year.
+2) You may wait until the end of the tax year and ask HMRC for a refund.
+Alternatively you can wait for HMRC to carry out their tax year-end reconciliation of employers returns, after which you should be sent a tax calculation and a repayment after the end of the tax year.
 If you are asked to send in the P60 forms from all your jobs to HMRC, make sure that you take copies of the P60s for your records

 You receive the state pension:

 If you receive the state pension, and either work or have a separate occupational or private pension then your tax code will be quite complex.
 The Department of Work and Pensions do not operate PAYE on the state pension, so no tax will be deducted from your state pension at source – even though it is taxable income.

 An estimate of your state pension is deducted from the tax free personal allowance available to your main employment or pension.
 This leaves less tax free pay available for this source of income.So the employment or occupational pension bears the additional tax due on the state pension.

 If you have any other employments or pensions these should be given the BR code in the normal manner.
 You may need to ask HMRC to explain the code to ensure that it is correct.